sul24mib/social-robot-expression-generation/README.md

 robot behaviors by reasoning about conversational situations.

 This project builds on this idea by exploring an LLM-to-expression pipeline.

-## Overview

-Social robots communicate using both speech and nonverbal behaviors.
-However, many robot facial expressions are manually designed, making it difficult for robots to generate context-aware expressions dynamically.

-This project explores using large language models (LLMs) to generate expressive robot behaviors from conversational context.

 ## Research Question